GIOVRUSSO/Control-Group-Code/Multiplex_network/README.md

 ## On the design of integral multiplex control protocols in nonlinear network systems with delays
 ### Introduction
 This repository collects the supporting code for the manuscript **On the design of integral multiplex control protocols in nonlinear network systems with delays** (arXiv link).
 In the manuscript, we designed a distributed integral control protocol for a network system in the form of multiplex architecture to *reject polynomial disturbances* and proposed sufficient conditions to guarantee *scalability* of the network system with regard to the residual disturbances.
+Here we report our codes to replicate all our results in the manuscript......

 ### Contents
 The following list of files can be found in the repository, which reproduce the parameters/figures in the manuscript.